Freaky2112/Scripts/README.md

 - [Monero](/Monero)

 ## Installation
-Just download the files and copy it in your bin folder and make it executable with chmod +x and add your bin folder to $PATH with this command edit your .bashrc and add this line: export PATH="$PATH:$HOME/bin"
+Just download the files and copy it in your bin folder <br>
+make it executable with chmod +x <br>
+and add your bin folder to $PATH <br>
+edit your .bashrc and add this line:<br>
+export PATH="$PATH:$HOME/bin"

 ## Usage
-make alias for the script or just call it with it's full name
+Make alias for the script or just call it with it's full name

 ## License
 [MIT](LICENSE)